dotnet/docs/docs/ai/quickstarts/includes/create-ai-service.md

 1. To provision an Azure OpenAI service and model using the Azure CLI, complete the steps in the [Create and deploy an Azure OpenAI Service resource](/azure/ai-services/openai/how-to/create-resource?pivots=cli) article.

-1. From a terminal or command prompt, navigate to the `src\quickstarts\azure-openai\01-HikeBenefitsSummary` directory.
+1. From a terminal or command prompt, navigate to the root of your project directory.

 1. Run the following commands to configure your OpenAI API key as a secret for the sample app: